 Above photo: Pleiades star cluster.
-If you trace the paths of the North Taurid meteors backward, they appear to come from this part of the sky.
-But it’s a chance alignment.
-The Pleiades cluster looms over 400 light-years away whereas the N. Taurid meteors burn up in Earth’s atmosphere about 60 miles above the Earth’s surface.
-Photo credit: David DeHetre
+If you trace the paths of the North Taurid meteors backward, they appear to come from this star cluster.
+But, in reality, there’s no relationship between the Pleiades star cluster and the meteors.
+The Pleiades – also called the Seven Sisters – lies over 400 light-years away.
+Meanwhile, the North Taurid meteors burn up in Earth’s atmosphere about 60 miles above the Earth’s surface.
+Photo of the via Pleiades David DeHetre

 Starting late this Sunday evening – November 10, 2013 – watch for meteors in the North Tarurid shower.
-Then cap off a night of meteor watching by viewing the planet Mercury in the southeastern sky as the morning darkness gives way to dawn about an hour before sunrise.
+There are also four planets visible throughout the night tonight, but, if you’re up before dawn, try viewing the most elusive planet, Mercury, in the southeastern sky as the morning darkness gives way to dawn.
+Look for Mercury about an hour before sunrise.

 At mid-northern latitudes, you can watch for the North Taurid meteors to start streaking the sky around 8 to 9 p.m.
 However, the meteors will be few and far between at this early hour because the radiant of the meteor shower – the constellation Taurus the Bull – looms low in the east at this time.
-But it’s possible that this early hour might produce an earthgrazer – a long, bright meteor that travels horizontally across the sky.
-Earthgrazers are rarely seen but but are most memorable, should you happen to see one.
+It’s possible that this early hour might produce an earthgrazer – a long, bright meteor that travels horizontally across the sky.
+Earthgrazers are best seen when the radiant is low in your sky.
+They’re rarely seen, but but are most memorable should you happen to see one.

 As the constellation Taurus climbs upward throughout the evening hours, the North Taurid shower will produce more meteors.
 Regardless of time zone, Taurus reaches its high point for the night shortly after midnight, and it’s usually in the wee hours after midnight that the North Taurids produces the greatest number of meteors.
 Moreover, the moon will have set – or at least be close to setting – at the Taurids’ finest hour.